Closing the gap between FSM and non FSM pupils in Year 11 English

 In terms of staffing, the risk was ensuring that strategies were implemented effectively, especially if bringing in external staff, whose capability would be monitored through observation and pupil voice.

 There was a financial risk in the potential for high-cost with only moderate outcomes as well as the sustainability of this funding in future years.
-However I evaluated these risks using the Sutton Trust toolkit and would constantly review this throughout the project.
+However, I evaluated these risks using the Sutton Trust toolkit and would constantly review this throughout the project.

 During the academic year, Year 11 pupils have 4 key assessment periods.
 The autumn examinations provided us with a baseline of where students were in relation to their targets and from there we were able to apply improvement strategies.
-The winter assessment period highlighted that some FSM pupils had made progress in English Literature however no pupils had made progress in English Language, partially due to the fact that pupils had been working on Literature skills in class leading up to assessment, however this raised concerns with the Language papers.
+The winter assessment period highlighted that some FSM pupils had made progress in English Literature however no pupils had made progress in the English Language, partially due to the fact that pupils had been working on Literature skills in class leading up to the assessment, however, this raised concerns with the Language papers.

 In light of this, I conducted a pupil voice survey, to find out what teaching styles and activities pupils found most useful during lessons and which areas they felt needed more development.
-I found that students appreciated more interactive resources for revision and we therefore continued to develop and share these across the department, as well as encouraging students to engage more with the whole-school revision resource: GCSE Pod.
+I found that students appreciated more interactive resources for revision and we, therefore, continued to develop and share these across the department, as well as encouraging students to engage more with the whole-school revision resource: GCSE Pod.

-Other departments had shared the success of peer mentoring, however we were wary of the accuracy and assessment knowledge of sixth form prefects and conscious of the increasing demands on their curriculum.
-We therefore assigned small intervention groups to PGCE students and I asked their subject mentors to oversee the planning and delivery of these sessions.
+Other departments had shared the success of peer mentoring, however, we were wary of the accuracy and assessment knowledge of sixth form prefects and conscious of the increasing demands on their curriculum.
+We, therefore, assigned small intervention groups to PGCE students and I asked their subject mentors to oversee the planning and delivery of these sessions.

 I began by creating a sense of urgency, trying to avoid the disengagement of colleagues.
 I chose an area for development which focuses on some of our most vulnerable students and as a department, one of our greatest weaknesses.
 This motivated staff in terms of their own development but also in supporting pupils who are most in need.
 I then established that all staff were on board by clearly sharing objectives and providing opportunities for colleagues to make suggestions and ask questions, which then created a ‘strategic vision and initiatives.’
 This approach allowed me to address potential barriers to success such as opposition from other curriculum areas and lack of funding and encouraged me to celebrate small successes with my team along the way, such as positive pupil voice feedback.
-I realised that ‘sustaining acceleration’ would be the most challenging part of my plan and in order to maintain motivation, I would need to constantly review and feedback the progress of the project, for staff to see the benefits of what we had implemented .
+I realised that ‘sustaining acceleration’ would be the most challenging part of my plan and in order to maintain motivation, I would need to constantly review and feedback the progress of the project, for staff to see the benefits of what we had implemented.

-Due to new linear GCSE courses, a lot of work had gone in to adapting the curriculum at KS4.
-My aim therefore was to embed this into KS3 schemes of work so that students were supported from an earlier stage.
+Due to new linear GCSE courses, a lot of work had gone into adapting the curriculum at KS4.
+My aim, therefore, was to embed this into KS3 schemes of work so that students were supported from an earlier stage.
 We held a departmental meeting where we analysed previous exam data and discussed what areas of development were required.
 I then designed a new Scheme of Work for a Year 9 unit, which I modelled to the department as an accumulation of their suggestions.
 I assigned each member of staff a unit of work do adapt, based on this model, utilising their strengths and areas of interest, which also fed in with our next appraisal meeting and setting targets.
 I also identified that one of our Year 11 FSM students was dyslexic and that we needed to adapt our teaching to support this additional learning need more securely.
-Through our CPD budget, I was then able to attend a course of Practical Solutions for Dyslexia and fed back the information initially to my department and later to the whole school.
+Through our CPD budget, I was then able to attend a course on Practical Solutions for Dyslexia and fed back the information initially to my department and later to the whole school.
 One of the main ideas taken from this was to introduce more visual and kinaesthetic memory-based resources to lessons, which we did.
 As this can be quite a time-consuming process, members of the department and trainee teachers created these resources and they were shared, particularly in the weeks leading up to exams.

 Feedback from surveys produced by pupils, PGCE students and colleagues all suggested that the most effective way to support Pupil Premium pupils in lessons was to differentiate resources, sit pupils at the front of the room and use targeted questioning.
 From September to December staff implemented this into their lessons, which I observed through learning walks and found to be effective in engaging students and clarifying their understanding.
 Simultaneously one to one intervention sessions were taking place during Games lessons, which were focused specifically on their end of Year 10 mocks and areas targeted for improvement.
 Although pupil voice suggested this was effective for most, some pupils were overwhelmed by this environment and therefore we later introduced intervention for small groups of pupils as well, with a less exam-focused and more nurturing environment.
 The type of intervention pupils attended was based on their feedback and their teacher’s knowledge of them as individuals.